shahmilav/blog/src/posts/england/day8__westminster-british-museum.md

 I had a mental list of what I wanted to see: the Parthenon marbles, the Rosetta stone, etc. We first saw the Rosetta stone.
 I won't get into the history, but this was one of the most influential rocks ever found.
 It led the way in decoding other Egyptian rocks.
 It is a rock that helped translate other stones.

-I spent a lot of time in the Egypt exhibit, but it was huge.
+I spent a lot of time in the Egypt exhibit since it was huge.
 Sphinxes, sarcophagi, and like ten busts of Amenhotep III.

 ### Greece